Last Updated on

-In both cases, you are being honest and answering their question.
+In both cases, you are being honest and answering the question.
 It’s likely enough information about yourself to satisfy the other person’s curiosity, as it still tells them a bit about you.
-You’re simply not drawing attention to the fact that you are not currently working in that role.
+You’re simply not drawing attention to the fact that you are not currently working in your answer.

 Talk About Your Passions

-If someone asks you “what do you do?” (without the “for a living” tacked onto the end), it is so easy to jump right into talking about your passions instead of your work.
+If someone asks you “what do you do?” (without the “for a living” tacked onto the end), it is so easy to jump right in and talk about your passions instead of your work.